jcubic/lips/REFERENCE.md

 ```
 (error-object? obj)

-Checks if object is of Error object thrown by error function.
+Checks if the object is an error.
 ```

 ## escape-regex